CodingSha/SPMathKit/README.md

 #MathKit
+###What's New?

+* Support new codeType ,MathML code had been supported!!!
+MathML code is WebKit supported code,is so easy to render math code!!!
+Now,you can easy to build your app with MathKit to render math code with two easy-ways.

 ##What MathKit can do?

 + It will render you your math, physics, chemistry or any science formula,Geometric graphics and pictures, as well as general text.